Cheering GOP delegates nominate Trump for president as he announces Vance as running mate

 Security officials previously announced that people just outside the Secret Service perimeter would be allowed to carry guns openly or concealed as permitted by state law.
 Wisconsin statutes outlaw only machine guns, short-barreled shotguns and silencers.

-Associated Press writer Christine Fernando reported from Chicago.
-AP writers Ali Swenson in Minneapolis and Farnoush Amiri, Thomas Beaumont, Michelle L. Price and Sophia Tareen in Milwaukee contributed.
+Associated Press writers Christine Fernando in Chicago, Ali Swenson in Minneapolis, Jonathan J. Cooper in Phoenix, and Farnoush Amiri, Thomas Beaumont, Michelle L. Price and Sophia Tareen in Milwaukee contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.